 We don’t believe in starving artists.
 It’s been said that it takes 10,000 hours to become an expert.
 When you think about it, aren’t you already an expert when it comes to your favorite creative outlet?

-Chances are, you're also an expert at your favorite hobby, and you can share that knowledge with members wishing to learn more.
-Kara Bullock Art, an art education site built on MemberPress, is a great example.
+Chances are, you’re also an expert at your favorite hobby, and you can share that knowledge with people looking to learn more.
+Kara Bullock Art School, an art education site built on MemberPress, is a great example.

 - Furniture refinishing

 DoItYourself is an example of an awesome (and free) membership site for handy people.
 The site generates revenue through ads and – we would assume – email marketing.
 So to join, the only “fee” is your email address.